 It doesn’t matter whether you’re heading to Cape Town (the most congested city in South Africa), Durban or Gqeberha, not everyone is on holiday, and there’s still such a thing as rush hour.
 Try and plan ahead to avoid morning and afternoon peak traffic and stay sane in the city.

 Here are the most popular national roads during the festive season:

 N1: The “nash” (national) highway stretches all the way from Cape Town to the Beit Bridge border post between Zimbabwe and South Africa.
 It is the main route between Cape Town and Johannesburg, which makes it a very busy one during the festive season as Gautengers make their way to and from the Cape.

-N2: This route is the main highway along South Africa’s Indian Ocean coast, running all the way from Cape Town to Ermelo in Mpumalanga via Port Elizabeth, East London and Durban.
+N2: This route is the main highway along South Africa’s Indian Ocean coast, running all the way from Cape Town to Ermelo in Mpumalanga via Gqeberha, East London and Durban.

 N3: Connecting Johannesburg and Durban, this route is also a much busier one as people head to the KZN seaside, which is much closer than the Western, Eastern and Northern Cape.

 Remember: going on a long journey is not a race.
 Arriving safely is more important than reaching your destination in ‘record time.’
 Plus, preparing for a road trip by having the right attitude, a clear mind, and well-maintained car is as important as the holiday itself.